PowerShell Script to Copy All OneDrive Files to Another User

 Published by Nyau Wai Hoe - Updated on

-In this article, we will discuss a PowerShell script that allows you to copy all OneDrive files from one user to another user.
-This is particularly useful when an employee leaves an organization, and their files need to be transferred to a different user.
-This process is crucial in maintaining the organization’s data continuity and ensuring that vital files are retained.
-The script takes care of copying files, creating directory structures, and handling errors.
+In this guide, we will show you a PowerShell script that can help you copy all OneDrive files from one user to another.
+This is especially useful when someone leaves a company, and their files need to go to another user.
+This process is important to maintain the organization’s data continuity and make sure that important files remain intact.
+This script will copy the files, recreate the same folder structures, and take care of some common errors.

 Also see: How to Check Office 365 User License Using PowerShell